 There are more than 2,000 species of termites worldwide, but only 50 are found in the United States.
 Termites live in every state except Alaska, and they thrive in warm climates, meaning they're most active in the South, Southeast, West and Southwest.

-Termite behavior varies by species as well as geographical and regional location.
-Knowing where these termites live in and around your house can help you stay vigilant and may help prevent further damage if an infestation is present.
+Termite behavior varies by species, as well as geographical and regional location.
+Knowing where these termites live in and around your property can help you stay vigilant and may help prevent further damage if an infestation is present.

 Subterranean species live underground and access sources of wood through a series of termite tunnels, also called mud tubes.
-These tubes are constructed of soil and wood and are frequently found near nests and homes.
+These tubes are constructed of soil and wood along with a special termite adhesive made from saliva and fecal material and are frequently found near nests and homes.
 There are three primary types of mud tubes that indicate the presence of termites: